Admission to The Graduate SchoolInformation, Application & Instructions

-To request information about graduate programs, email us at firstname.lastname@example.org.
+To request information about graduate programs, please contact us at email@example.com

 Admission to graduate studies is conditional upon review and acceptance of an applicant's credentials by appropriate faculty members and upon the recommendation of the appropriate department chairman or program director to the Associate Provost for Instruction and Dean of the Graduate School.

-- Scores from the Graduate Record Examination (GRE) and for some degree programs, advanced test scores;
+Scores from the Graduate Record Examination (GRE) and for some degree programs, advanced test scores (institution code for official score reports: 2530)

 Students whose primary language is not English are also required to provide evidence of English language proficiency.